 Having walked the journey of earliest intervention with initial good result, and having seen what happens a little after that...in spite of initial good result - what follows are some observances on if intense earliest intervention will cure autism affected children.

-No long term follow up of young children involved in intensive therapies for treatment of autism have been completed...and yet there continue to be mountain-top cries about how the therapies can cure the youngest - if only they are guaranteed unlimited access to the aforemention therapies.
+No long term follow up of involved in intensive therapies for treatment of autism have been completed...and yet there continue to be mountain-top cries about how the therapies can cure the youngest - if only they are guaranteed unlimited access to the aforemention therapies.
 With the belief that autism therapies will cure autism affected children, another rally cry is that of - insurance MUST cover the therapies; upon the insistence of therapy as cure, it appears that the insurance company is denied the option of determining what type of treatment is most beneficial, or what treatment has actually gone through the rigorous process of actually being proven effective.

 Refer to this article when considering autism treatments that will supposedly be covered by insurance - through current mandates that are going on state by state.
 According to the linked article by Jean Mercer, Ph.D., complimentary and alternative treatments (CAM) are not considered medically approved.
 Basically, if there is not significant data to support the method, it does not become medically approved.
 CAMs are generally methods that have anecdotal findings that need to be pursued.